Spring Garden Revival

 Contact Burlington's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

-Pruning or removing any tree within Burlington’s public ways requires advance approval from the Burlington Public Works Department.
-Notice of 7-14 days is typically required, and significant work may trigger a public hearing, especially for heritage or parkway trees.
-Emergency authorizations are available for hazardous conditions.
-Permit thresholds apply to all public trees and private trees over 6-8 inches DBH.
-Heritage tree designations and Historic District protections may require additional review by the Burlington Planning Board.
-For debris, Burlington mandates yard waste disposal from April to November in biodegradable paper bags (no plastic, per MassDEP), with brush bundles limited to 4-foot lengths.
-Residents may use the Transfer Station with proper permits and fees, or coordinate with municipal chipping and mulching programs.
+Pruning or removing any tree within Burlington’s public ways requires advance approval from the Department of Public Works (DPW).
+Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing, especially for heritage or parkway trees.
+Emergency authorizations are available for immediate hazards.
+Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with special protections for historic districts and heritage designations.
+Debris disposal is regulated: from April to November, yard waste must be placed in biodegradable paper bags (no plastic, per MassDEP), and brush bundles are limited to 4-foot lengths.
+The Transfer Station accepts larger loads with proper permits and fees.
+For guidance on permits, debris disposal, and ordinance compliance:

 Burlington Public Works Department